The Great Traditional Full Irish Breakfast what is it?

 Leftover mashed potatoes are used to make farls or boxty which is the key to a great Irish breakfast.
 Your Irish breakfast may be served casually at a road side convenience shop or on fine china at a swanky hotel.
 This real Irish breakfast will be found on the breakfast menu of most Irish restaurants.

-- Irish sausages pork – should be a high meat content and be locally made
+Irish pork sausages – should be a high meat content and be locally made

-- fried eggs – the white firm and the yolk lovely and runny usually sunny side up
+fried eggs – the white firm and the yolk lovely and runny usually sunny side up or scrambled eggs or even poached eggs can be involved

-- hash browns – an American tradition usually a triangular shape and they come frozen and are fried till crisp and golden
+hash browns – an American tradition usually a triangular shape and they come frozen and are fried till crisp and golden

-- fried bread – not so much an Irish thing (except in the North) day-old or stale bread fried till golden in bacon fat
+fried bread – not so much an Irish thing (except in the North) day-old or stale bread fried till golden in bacon fat

-- Irish Soda bread – called potato farls in Northern Ireland are a triangular-shaped soda bread (traditional in the North) that is fried with some bacon fat
+Irish Soda bread – called potato farls in Northern Ireland are a triangular-shaped soda bread (traditional in the North) that is fried with some bacon fat

-- Irish butter – a little knob of Irish butter (preferably Kerry Gold) is a must to slather on your brown bread or soda bread preferably Kerry Gold.
+Irish butter – a little knob of Irish butter (preferably Kerry Gold) is a must to slather on your brown bread or soda bread preferably Kerry Gold.

-- of course, there is also orange juice and tea on the side
+of course, there is also orange juice and tea on the side

-- Irish black pudding – black pudding (also called blood pudding) is made from pork blood and – is surprisingly tasty when grilled or fried
+Irish black pudding – black pudding (also called blood pudding) is made from pork blood and – is surprisingly tasty when grilled or fried

-- big cup of tea – best is Barry’s Tea
+big cup of tea – best is Barry’s Tea

-- Brown Sauce – usually HP sauce
+Brown Sauce – usually HP sauce or Tomato Ketchup

 When cooking a Full Irish breakfast at home you need good smoked Irish bacon or Irish rashers (in N. America these are usually called English or Canadian bacon or smoked pork from the loin).
 You can usually pick up some boxty or potato pancakes at British speciality shops and occasionally some farls.
 A full Irish breakfast simply isn’t complete without the boxty, farls or potato pancakes as far as I’m concerned.